mongodb/mongodbatlas-cloudformation-resources/cfn-resources/custom-db-role/docs/resource.md

 #### DB

 Human-readable label that identifies the database on which you grant the action to one MongoDB user.
 If you set "actions.resources.cluster" : true, MongoDB Cloud ignores this parameter.
+Use the empty string ("") to allow an action on all databases.

 _Required_: No